NiklasPfister/adaXT/docs/user_guide/creatingCriteria.md

     Returns
     -------
     (double, double)
-        where the first element is theta0 and second element is theta1
+        where first element is theta0 and second is theta1
     """
     cdef:
         double muX, muY, theta0, theta1